GwendolynLee/Speak-To-Me-Academy/README.md

 # Speak-To-Me-Academy

-Priviate Speak Tutoring website built with a custom WordPress theme
+Public Speaking Tutoring website built with a custom WordPress theme.
+This is still a work in progress and undates will be uploaded frequently.